pjotrp/bio-locus/README.md

 5. Comparison of overlap or difference

-In principle any of the Moneta supported backends can be used, including LocalMemCache, File and TokyoCabinet.
-Follow the moneta instructions to get them working.
+In principle any of the Moneta supported backends can be used, including LocalMemCache, RubySerialize and TokyoCabinet.
+The default is RubySerialize because it works out of the box.

 Usage: